girma336/school-library/README.md

 In order to run this project you need:

-- Node js installed on your computer
+- Ruby installed on your computer
-- Npm Node package manager
 - Terminal

 ### Setup